shawnpaps/personal-brand-portfolio/astro-client/CONTACT_FORM_SETUP.md

    - Open your database in Notion
    - Copy the ID from the URL: `https://notion.so/workspace/DATABASE_ID?v=...`
+   - The ID is the part between the last `/` and `?v=`

 4. **Share Database with Integration**:

    - In your database, click "Share" → "Invite"
    - Add your integration to the database

+5. **Test the Connection**:
+   - Visit `/api/test-notion` in your browser
+   - You should see a success response with your database details

 ## Mailgun Setup